ds300/lazyrepo/CONTRIBUTING.md

 Feel free to submit Issues for

 - Bug reports
-- Specific, fleshed out feature requests
+- Specific, detailed feature requests
-- Something does't work how you'd expect
+- Something doesn't work how you expect

 Also feel free to offer to work on any issues!